karimdarakji/twitter-clone/Readme.md

 git clone https://github.com/karimdarakji/twitter-clone.git
 ```

-2. Navigate to the frontend directory and install the required npm packages
+2. Navigate to the client directory and install the required npm packages

 ```
-cd frontend
+cd client
 npm install
 ```

-3. Navigate to the backend directory and install the required npm packages
+3. Navigate to the server directory and install the required npm packages

 ```
-cd backend
+cd server
 npm install
 ```